FlushingBaseball/library-of-ptolemy/README.md

 ## Starting now

+Rate the books and the audio book readers

 # Era Indomitus
 Put togeather a grand timeline of all 40k books and which portion of the story they tell.